MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part4-returns.md

 ### Entering detail information for a return

-Use the Returns Transaction Entry scrolling detail view to add or modify ine item information such as extended cost or to change a line item’s posting accounts.
+Use the Returns Transaction Entry scrolling detail view to add or modify ine item information such as extended cost or to change a line item's posting accounts.

 **To enter detail information for a return:**